manydevs/trannosrun/README.md

 # TrannosRun
 Dodge the police cars and try to collect as many guns as possible or you'll get caught, just like Trannos did.
-### Simple as that.
-Seems like someone was unable to do so.

 ## Download the game:
 Get the game by visiting [LabeledZed's itch.io page](https://labeledzed.itch.io/trannosrun)